 How and when to deliver annual accounts to Companies House and HMRC

-Full annual accounts for HMRC must be included with each Company Tax Return and filed online within 12 months of the end of each corporation tax accounting period.
+Full annual accounts for HMRC must be included with each Company Tax Return and filed online no later than 12 months after the end of each Corporation Tax accounting period.

 What is my company’s accounting reference date (ARD)

-- Annual accounts must be ‘made up’ to this accounting reference date and filed with Companies House no later than 9 months after the ARD.
+- Annual accounts must be ‘made up’ to this accounting reference date and filed at Companies House no later than 9 months after the ARD

-- This ARD will remain the same every year, unless you shorten or extend your financial year.
+- The ARD will remain the same every year unless you shorten or extend your financial year

 Can I change my accounting reference date?

-Yes, you can change your ARD at any time before the filing deadline.
-You cannot change it if your accounts are overdue, unless the company is in administration.
+Yes, you can change your accounting reference date at any time, as long as it’s before the filing deadline.
+You cannot change it if your accounts are overdue unless the company is in administration.

 You can shorten your 12-month financial year by as many months as you wish, as often as required.
 However, you can only lengthen your financial year once every 5 years, up to 18 months from the date of incorporation or the date of the previous year’s ARD.

-If you wish to change your company’s ARD, the director must complete and file Form AA01 (previously Form 225).
+If you wish to change your company’s ARD, the director must complete and file Companies House Form AA01 (previously Form 225).
 This is a very simple procedure that should only take a matter of minutes.
-Once completed, this form can be delivered to Companies House online via WebFiling or 1st Formations Online Company Manager.
+Once completed, this form can be delivered to Companies House online via WebFiling or 1st Formations’ Online Company Manager.

 Notifying HMRC of a change of ARD

-Accounting periods may be shorter than 12 months, but unlike your company’s financial year, the accounting period cannot exceed 12 months.
+Accounting periods may be shorter than 12 months.
+However, unlike your company’s financial year, the accounting period cannot be longer than 12 months.

 Limited company accounting and taxation requirements are far more complex than those required by sole traders.
 Their accounts are on a much larger scale and they must adhere to strict accounting standards and practices set by the Financial Reporting Council (FRC).

 Your ability to fulfil these obligations will depend on your bookkeeping and accounting knowledge, as well as the complexity of your accounts.
-You will have to hire an accountant if you feel unable to carry out these tasks yourself.
+You should hire an accountant if you feel unable to carry out these tasks yourself.